frednora/gramado/userland/gdeps/shell/shell01/taskbar/README.md

-# overview - Overview application
+# taskbar - Taskbar application

 The desktop, the taskbar, the filemanager.
 (The explorer, the launcher)